-Enrico pulled his drone out of his bedroom closet and strapped on the goggles.
-Through the darting and hovering eyes of hummingbird, he saw an unrecognizable city below.
-More and more pilgrims arrived every day.
+Enrico pulled his drone out of his bedroom closet and carried it to the balcony.
+When he strapped on the goggles, he saw his unrecognizable city through the darting and hovering eyes of a hummingbird.
+More and more pilgrims arrived at the basilica every day.
 Parked cars and RVs clogged streets and highways.
-Thieves crept along vehicles, siphoning off any fuel they could find.
-They needn’t have used such stealth because nowhere else and nothing else could offer salvation like the basilica.
+Thieves crept along the line of vehicles at night, siphoning off any fuel they could find with hoses and canisters.
+Such stealth was unnecessary.
+All eyes, except Enrico’s, were trained ahead and looking for salvation.

 When the drone’s batteries died, Enrico switched the lens on his telescope and trained it down instead of up.

 “Looks like we’re back to spying the old fashioned way,” his father called out.